rmanelloeth/fhe_chat/README.md

 **encrypted chatooors** is a decentralized chat application where your messages are truly private.
 Unlike traditional chat apps that claim privacy but store your data on central servers, this app encrypts every message using Fully Homomorphic Encryption (FHE) before it even leaves your browser, then stores it encrypted on the blockchain.

 **The Core Idea**: Create chat rooms, send messages, and communicate privately.
-All message content is encrypted using FHE before being stored on-chain as FHE handles (bytes32).
-Your conversations remain encrypted throughout the entire lifecycle — only authorized parties can decrypt messages using the FHE relayer.
+All message content is encrypted using FHE before being stored on-chain as euint32 (encrypted uint32).
+Your conversations remain encrypted throughout the entire lifecycle — only authorized parties can decrypt messages using the FHE relayer with ACL (Access Control Lists).

 **Why It Matters**: Traditional chat apps require trust in the platform.
 They can read your messages, they can be hacked, and they control your data.
 With FHE on blockchain, cryptographic guarantees replace trust.
 Messages remain encrypted until explicitly decrypted by authorized parties.